RRZE-HPC/TheBenchmarkGame/README.md

-# TheBandwidthBenchmarkGame
+# The Benchmark Game

-The Bandwidth Benchmark in all programming languages on the planet
+Common HPC Benchmarks in every programming languages on the planet.